We live in an era of smart drugs.

 You can now buy generic modafinil for a fraction of the cost.

-You can find excellent generic Modafinil for 70 cents a tablet if you know where to look.
+You can find excellent generic modafinil for 70 cents per tablet if you know where to look.

 This also makes it easy for vendors to sell modafinil online without the need for a prescription.

 This has made public interest in modafinil skyrocket in recent years.

 Cephalon Inc no longer holds the exclusive rights to manufacture modafinil.